The Valiant Swabian

 Having achieved fame, Bohr was in want of a professorship.
 Denmark responded by creating its first professorship in theoretical physics and appointing him to fill the position.
 Bohr returned to Copenhagen in 1916.

-Segrè takes great care in explaining the era's major discoveries and navigating through its major debates.
 The Solvay conferences had begun in 1911.
 The 1927 conference was the fifth.
 Einstein was 48 years old.
 Segrè quotes him as saying to a friend: "I have thought a hundred times as much about the quantum problems as I have about the General Relativity Theory."

+By the time of the Solvay conference ten months later, Einstein had definitely set his face against the Copenhagen interpretation.
 Throughout the conference, Bohr and Einstein engaged each other in private conversations.
 Though Einstein could not be reconciled to the Copenhagen interpretation, he and Bohr repeatedly expressed their admiration for each other.
-Their differences of opinion were entirely intellectual.

-It was also in this period that the deep metaphysical problems posed by quantum mechanics first came into view.
+It was in this period that the deep metaphysical problems posed by quantum mechanics first came into view.
 Segrè: "Now, almost eighty years after Solvay, the repeatedly verified Bohr interpretation still stands, as solid as ever, but still questioned, as it should be."

 Aspects of quantum mechanics — the ontological status of Schrödinger's state vector, and of the wave function's collapse when it encounters an observer — remain matters of argument today.
 Most working physicists accept the math as an adequate description of all their measurements without fussing over the underlying realities.
 Others accept the wave function but balk at the collapse, preferring a "many worlds" interpretation in which the superpositions of the wave function persist in realms inaccessible to each other, each realm presumably populated by its own observers.

 Segrè writes that it "came as somewhat of a revelation to find what a key figure Bohr was" in these critical years.
 The Dane was an intellectual impresario, responsible for making Copenhagen "the mecca of theoretical physics."
-He used his influence to arrange fellowships for promising young thinkers and to help Jewish scientists escape Nazi persecution.
-He bent his powerful mind to working out complex problems without quitting.

 The revolutionary discoveries in the 1920s inspired the term Knabenphysik — boys' physics.
 Even for the revolutionaries, the transition from being prodigies to professors was difficult.
-Neither Pauli, Heisenberg, nor Dirac achieved anything nearly as important after turning thirty as they had before.

 Gino Segrè has written an admirable book.